LIS

 AGENCY SUMMARY

-The Department of Behavioral Health and Developmental Services (DBHDS) is authorized by Chapters 3 (§ 37.2-300 et seq.) and 7 (§ 37.2-700 et seq.) of Title 37.2 of the Code of Virginia to operate DBHDS hospitals, training centers, and other facilities (state facilities) for the evaluation, treatment, training, or habilitation of individuals with mental health or substance use disorders or developmental disability (a mental or physical impairment, or a combination of mental and physical impairments, other than a sole diagnosis of mental illness).
-See § 37.2-100.
+The Department of Behavioral Health and Developmental Services (DBHDS) is authorized by Chapters 3 (§ 37.2-300 et seq.) and 7 (§ 37.2-700 et seq.) of Title 37.2 of the Code of Virginia to operate DBHDS hospitals, training centers, and other facilities (state facilities) for the evaluation, treatment, training, or habilitation of individuals with mental health or substance use disorders or a developmental disability.

-The department is responsible for implementing the human rights regulations adopted by the state board, pursuant to §37.2-400 of the Code of Virginia, that assure the rights of individuals in hospitals, training centers, other facilities, and programs operated, funded, or licensed by it, and the department receives nonprivileged information and statistical data related to these regulations from public and private facilities and programs licensed or funded by it.
-Section 37.2-402 of the Code of Virginia requires the state board to adopt regulations to implement the provisions of Chapter 5.1 (§ 32.1-162.16 et seq.) of Title 32.1 for human research conducted or authorized by the department, any CSB or BHA, or any other facility or program operated, funded, or licensed by the department.
+DBHDS is responsible for implementing the human rights regulations adopted by the board, pursuant to § 37.2-400 of the Code of Virginia, that assure the rights of individuals in hospitals, training centers, other facilities, and programs operated, funded, or licensed by the department.
+Section 37.2-402 of the Code of Virginia requires the board to adopt regulations to implement the provisions of Chapter 5.1 (§ 32.1-162.16 et seq.) of Title 32.1 for human research conducted or authorized by DBHDS, any CSB or BHA, or any other facility or program operated, funded, or licensed by the department.

-The department, subject to regulations adopted by the state board, is authorized to certify recovery residences (§ 37.2-431.1.) that provide alcohol-free and illicit-drug-free housing to individuals with substance abuse disorders and individuals with co-occurring mental illnesses and substance abuse disorders that does not include clinical treatment services.
-The department is required to maintain a list of certified recovery residences on its web site.
-A certified recovery residence seeking to be included on the certification list shall provide evidence of accreditation or certification by, a charter from, or membership in a credentialing entity.
+DBHDS, subject to regulations adopted by the board, is authorized to certify recovery residences (§ 37.2-431.1 of the Code of Virginia) that provide alcohol-free and illicit-drug-free housing to individuals with substance use disorders and individuals with co-occurring mental illnesses and substance use disorders and that do not include clinical treatment services.

 Website addresses provided in the Virginia Administrative Code to documents incorporated by reference are for the reader's convenience only, may not necessarily be active or current, and should not be relied upon.
 To ensure the information incorporated by reference is accurate, the reader is encouraged to use the source document described in the regulation.